Tags: Pharmacy, Savings, Silver Savings, Vaccinations, Flu, Symptoms, Side Effects, Relief

 • The CDC recommends the Hepatitis B vaccination for:

 Meningitis is a swelling in the lining of the brain and spinal cord caused by a bacterial infection.
 This bacteria can also infect the blood stream causing a condition known as sepsis.
-This bacteria is spread to others through respiratory and throat secretions such as saliva.

 • The CDC recommends: